DanielSant0s/PS2-CLEO/README.md

 Here are some direct and indirect thanks to the people who made the project viable!

 * All CLEO project and plugins contributors(specially Seemann and Junior_Djjr)
-* aap - Assembly tips XD
+* aap and Fobes- Assembly and error tracking tips